 To give you an idea of the popularity and the earnings potential of these machines, from 2009 to 2011 the gross gambling yield in the UK grew 21.6% from £1.07bn to £1.30bn.
 This was in line with over the counter bets dropping 10.7% from £1.66bn to £1.44bn.
 Fast forward to 2016 and these numbers have grown exponentially, now showing a yield of £1.82bn, an increase of 73% and far surpassing the amounts taken from your over the counter bets.

 The machines are claimed that you can wager up to £100 every 2 seconds, which is an astronomical amount if you are sat for even up to 5 minutes on one game.
-Campaigners against the machines are trying to limit the maximum bet just £2.
-Whilst it looks likely the max bet will be reduced, it’s still unsure at this point as to how much exactly.
+Campaigners protested against the machines to limit the maximum bet to just £2 applying heavy pressure on the government to make changes.

-These FOBTs are essentially why betting shops still exist today, for the most part at least.
+FOBTs are essentially why betting shops still exist today, for the most part at least.
 The terminals ‘success’ has meant that betting shops are only limited to 4 machines per store.
-But, the bookies workaround for this is to open more stores, which is why it’s not uncommon to see the same bookmakers store within just a few hundred yards of each other, such is their popularity and potential earnings.
+But, the bookies workaround for this is to open more stores, which is why it’s not uncommon to see the same bookmaker with multiple shops within just a few hundred yards of each other, such is their popularity and potential earnings.

 The future of the industry

 The latest figures within the betting industry continues to show an increase across the board.
 In 2015-16 revenue in casinos increased by 20%, lotteries 7% and online betting 5%, which has been a pretty stable progression over the last decade or so.

 What we would expect to see is the decline of the high street bookmaker.
 The FOBTs are the one thing that is keeping them afloat at the minute, but as pressure continues from outside the industry, changes will be made.